Bounded Languages Described by GF(2)-grammars: Subsets of a*b*c* through Algebraic Expressions

-Similarly, let $B$ be $n \times n$ matrix with sum of $\Right(E)$ over all rules $C \to DE$ of the original grammar standing on the intersection of $C$-th row and $D$-th column (it would make more sense to call this matrix $C$, not $B$, but we already used letter $C$ for different purpose):
+Similarly, let $B$ be $n \times n$ matrix with sum of $\Right(E)$ over all rules $C \to DE$ of the original grammar standing on the intersection of $C$-th row and $D$-th column (it would make more sense to call this matrix $C$ rather than $B$, but we have already used the letter $C$ for a different purpose):

-Then, the system of equations~\eqref{series_abc} can be stated in the following compact matrix form: $x = f + (A + B)x$, or $(A + B + I)x = f$, which is the same.
+Then, System~\eqref{series_abc} can be stated in the following compact matrix form: $x = f + (A + B)x$, or $(A + B + I)x = f$, which is the same.

-As we showed above, the column-vector of $\Center(C)$ values indeed is a solution to such a system.
-If we somehow establish that this system has only one solution, which can be expressed in relatively simple algebraic terms, we will get an expression for for $\Dual(L(S_{a \to c})) = \Center(S)$.
+As we have shown above, the column-vector of $\Center(C)$ values indeed is a solution to such a system.
+If we somehow establish that this system has only one solution, and the said solution can be expressed in relatively simple algebraic terms, we will get an expression for for $\Dual(L(S_{a \to c})) = \Center(S)$.